Swasth-Apps/swasth.co/src/pages/blog/chronic-pain.md

 SESSION 8: SOCIAL SKILLS TO COMBAT CHRONIC PAIN

 These sessions come with a time limit of 7 days and you are supposed to complete each session within a week, although you may complete them later in case of some urgency.
 After completing one session you will land into another session by default.
-Also, you get the facility of URL to change the sessions as per your choice but here again the time limit remains the same.
+Also, you get the facility of URL to change the sessions as per your choice but here again, the time limit remains the same.
 Apart from these sessions, we have a panel of experts whom you can contact anytime throughout your journey with RESILIENS.
 We work as a team to help you out 24/7.

 SO DO NOT HESITATE AND GRAB THE PROGRAM!